andywer/webpack-blocks/packages/postcss/README.md

 #### syntax *(optional)*
 Package name of a custom PostCSS syntax to use.
 The package must export a `parse` and a `stringify` function.

+### Loader options

+#### include *(optional)*
+If set the PostCSS loader will only be applied to the path or the paths you specified.
+Might be a regular expression, string, function or array of these.

+#### exclude *(optional)*
+If set the PostCSS loader will not be applied to these path or the paths.
+Might be a regular expression, string, function or array of these.

 ## Webpack blocks